goFrendiAsgard/zaruba/templates/task/docker/nginx/zarubaServiceName/README.md

 This is Nginx image with certbot.

-To build the image you need to run `zaruba please buildZarubaServiceNameImage`.
+To build the image you need to invoke `zaruba please buildZarubaServiceNameImage`.

+To run as container you need to invoke `zaruba pleae runZarubaServiceName`.

 # Configuration